Shutterstock

 Making sense of our world using spatial data

 Spatial data is essential when it comes to identifying, understanding and defying wicked problems, especially because of the large scale on which these problems occur.
 You could use remote sensing to monitor deforestation in areas such as the Amazon or melting sea ice around the North Pole.
-Or you could map out the impact of natural disasters such as tsunamis or earthquakes, consulting Volunteered Geographic Information (VGI).
+Or you could map out the impact of natural disasters such as tsunamis or earthquakes, by consulting Volunteered Geographic Information (VGI).
 This is spatial data provided by citizens through geo-referenced data, shared via e.g. Twitter or Instagram.
 Within this Master’s, you will get familiar with these and many more spatial analysis and modelling techniques.

 Yunya Gao, Master’s student Spatial Engineering